Uncharted0110/DocumInt/README.md

 - **Podcastify**: Generate podcast for the section along with insights for intuitive experience
 - **Azure TTS Integration**: Stream audio from text analysis
 - **MindMap**: Visualizes all the relavant sections along with the corressponding text in the PDFs.
+- **No Model Usage**: All relevant source search is done by our in-house engine and does not use AI models, which enhances speed by 5 times, and gives condiserable accuracy in search results.
+- **Option to Add PDFs**: New PDFs can be added to the DocumInt(Project) on the fly.

+> [!WARNING]
+> Wait until the embeddings load, it might take 5 to 10 seconds, before you will be able to interact with the PDFs, take a look at the backend logs for a more detailed picture.

 **Performance (local tests)**:
 - PDF Outline extraction: ~1–2s per file